 They created a meeting scheduling bot called Andrew, which can send out emails on the user’s behalf and also receives communication from the user via email.
 Mortensen explained how they designed Andrew’s emails.
 After several iterations, they decided to hire drama teachers to write the different messages.
 This allowed them to create the perfect style.

-After the talk, I just had to constantly think about this question: As a UX designer, should I start building design skills for voice-enabled devices or conversational interface design too?
+After the talk, I just had to constantly think about this question: As an agency UX designer, should I start building design skills for voice-enabled devices or conversational interface design too?
 Are clever drama teachers going to replace me?

 How talking to a device differs from watching or tapping it?